-Moominvalley Park Harvest 2021 in the Moomin theme park at Metsa, Hanno, Saitama.
-The featured image above is from the official Moomin Japan website.
+Moominvalley Park Harvest 2023 in the Moomin theme park at Metsa, Hanno, Saitama.
+This year the theme is ‘apples’.

 Check out the free “Moomin Valley” nearby in the Tove Jansson Akebono Children’s Forest.

 The image with the Moomin characters is from the official Moomin Japan website.

 © Lynda Hogan and In Saitama 2008-2023.
 Unauthorized use and/or duplication of this material without express and written permission from this site’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Lynda Hogan and In Saitama with appropriate and specific direction to the original content.
 Source: legal and privacy